abishekjames/Article-on-Correlation/README.md

 4. Finding the missing or null values
 5. Visualizing Heatmaps.

-I have wrtten an article first time about correlation on Linkedin.I am using Pandas and NumPy for this analysis.
+I have written an article about correlation on Linkedin.I am using Pandas and NumPy for this analysis.
 [Check it out](https://www.linkedin.com/pulse/correlation-simple-seaborn-pandas-abishek-james/)